 Prince Micah is from the Tribe of the Floating Mountain that is no longer floating.
 He comes to Fillory to have a royal wedding with Margo.
 He’s basically part of this arranged marriage with Margo.
 But instead of being one of those awkward arranged marriages, the two really get along – but not for a long time.
 Prince Micah is noble, kind and all the things you’d look for in a Prince.
 It was my chance to be a Disney Prince as an actor, so I really enjoyed coming onto The Magicians for this role.

-How was it acting in the Britney Ever After TV movie?
+How was it working on the Britney Ever After TV movie as Wade Robson?

 A bit of a trip.
 I couldn’t believe I was a part of a Britney Spears biopic.
 I grew up with the biggest crush on Britney – like every guy my age did.
 So being in scenes with Natasha (who was playing Britney), was pretty surreal.